ckideas1/cloud-resume-challenge/README.md

 ---

 📜 Objective

 The Cloud Resume Challenge aims to demonstrate a range of cloud computing and web development skills, with a focus on serverless architecture.
 The main goal is to create a dynamic and highly available resume site that automatically tracks the number of visitors.

 ---

 🛠️ Project Workflow

 Frontend Development: I started by building a simple HTML/CSS site to showcase my resume.

 AWS Setup:

     Configured S3 to serve as the static hosting for the site.

     Developed a Lambda function to count unique visitors using a DynamoDB table to store the count.

     Set up an API Gateway to expose the Lambda function via a REST API.

 CI/CD Pipeline:

     Initially, I manually deployed my site to S3 but am now transitioning to automate the deployment process with GitHub Actions for continuous deployment.

-💡 CI/CD with GitHub Actions (To be completed soon) GitHub Actions automates the deployment of the site on every change made to the repository.
-This ensures that the resume site is always up-to-date without needing to manually push files.
+💡 CI/CD with GitHub Actions (To be completed soon)

+   GitHub Actions automates the deployment of the site on every change made to the repository.
+This ensures that the resume site is always up-to- date without needing to manually push files.

 ---

 🔧 Troubleshooting

    Issue: If you're having trouble deploying, ensure all AWS services are properly configured, especially the Lambda function and DynamoDB table.

    AWS Secrets: Make sure your AWS Access Keys are securely configured in GitHub secrets (e.g., AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY).

 ---

 📅 Milestones

    Initial Setup: Completed creating the static resume site and uploaded to AWS S3.

    Visitor Count: Integrated AWS Lambda, API Gateway, and DynamoDB for the dynamic counter.

    CI/CD Pipeline: Transitioning to GitHub Actions for automated deployments.

 ---

 📝 License

    This project is licensed under the MIT License - see the LICENSE file for details.

 ---